Orvid/Champollion/README.md

 # Champollion

-Champollion is a decompiler for the Papyrus script language used in Skyrim and Fallout 4.
+Champollion is a decompiler for the Papyrus script language used in Skyrim, Fallout 4, Fallout 76, and Starfield.
 It aims to produce a Papyrus Script file (.psc) from a .pex binary file.
 The decompiled script should recompile to a functionally equivalent PEX binary.

 ## Usage